-A consultative approach will be adopted with external agencies to ensure good practice and the best outcomes for our learners.
+A consultative approach will be adopted with external agencies to ensure good practice and the best outcomes for our learners/apprentices.

-3.6 Magic Beans Group recognises that any child, young person or vulnerable adult can be subject to abuse or radicalisation and all allegations of abuse or concerns about radicalisation will be taken seriously and treated in accordance with Magic Beans Group' procedures.
+Magic Beans Group recognises that any child, young person or vulnerable adult can be subject to abuse or radicalisation and all allegations of abuse or concerns about radicalisation will be taken seriously and treated in accordance with Magic Beans Group 's procedures

-3.7 Magic Beans Group recognises that it is the responsibility of all staff to act upon any concern, no matter how small or trivial it may seem.
+Magic Beans Group recognises that it is the responsibility of all staff to act upon any concern, no matter how small or trivial it may seem.

-3.8 Magic Beans Group recognises its responsibility to implement, maintain and regularly review the procedures that are designed to prevent of notify suspected abuse.
+Magic Beans Group recognises its responsibility to implement, maintain and regularly review the procedures that are designed to prevent of notify suspected abuse.

-3.9 Magic Beans Group is committed to supporting, resourcing and training those who work with or who come in to contact with children, young people and vulnerable adults and to providing appropriate supervision.
+Magic Beans Group is committed to supporting, resourcing and training those who work with or who come in to contact with children, young people and vulnerable adults and to providing appropriate supervision.

-3.10 Magic Beans Group requires its entire staff to follow the Code of Behaviour on Vulnerable Adult Protection which is appended to this policy document, and will draw the attention of staff to this code of conduct and procedures in induction and relevant training.
+Magic Beans Group requires its entire staff to follow the Code of Behaviour on Vulnerable Adult Protection, which is appended to this policy document, and will draw the attention of staff to this code of conduct and procedures in induction and relevant training.

-3.11 All staff will undertake training to equip them to carry out their responsibilities for Safeguarding Children, young people and vulnerable adults effectively including the PREVENT strategy.
-They will be kept up to date by refresher training at a maximum of three year interval.
+All staff will undertake training to equip them to carry out their responsibilities for Safeguarding Children, young people and vulnerable adults effectively including the PREVENT strategy.
+They will be kept up to date by refresher training at a maximum of three-year interval.
 The designated senior officer and designated senior leads will undertake refresher training annually to keep their knowledge and skills up to date.

-3.12 Magic Beans Group has one designated senior officer (DSO), and two designated senior leads (DSL's) who are responsible for co-ordinating action within Magic Beans Group, and liaising with other agencies.
+Magic Beans Group has one designated senior officer (DSO), and two designated senior leads (DSL's) who are responsible for co-ordinating action within Magic Beans Group and liaising with other agencies.

 All referred cases will be reported to the DSO for information and/or advice and recorded on the secure safeguarding database for monitoring purposes.
-Appendix B contains the names and contact details of the DSO and DSL's.
+Appendix A contains the names and contact details of the DSO and DSL's.

-3.13 Magic Beans Group operates safe recruitment procedures and ensures that all appropriate checks are carried out on new staff and volunteers who will work or come into contact with children including enhanced Disclosure and Barring Service (DBS) checks, Protection of Vulnerable Adults (POVA), Proceeds of Criminal Act (POCA) and list 99.
+Magic Beans Group operates safe recruitment procedures and ensures that all appropriate checks are carried out on new staff and volunteers who will work or come into contact with children including enhanced Disclosure and Barring Service (DBS) checks, Protection of Vulnerable Adults (POVA), Proceeds of Criminal Act (POCA) and list 99.

-3.14 Any deficiencies or weaknesses with regard to safeguarding of children, young people and vulnerable adult arrangements will be brought to the attention of the CEO and remedied without delay.
+Any deficiencies or weaknesses with regards to safeguarding of children, young people and vulnerable adult arrangements will be brought to the attention of the CEO and remedied without delay.

-4.0 Definition of Abuse
+Definition of Abuse